hartzis/hartzis.me/posts/2015-01-15-respond-to-the-react.md

 ---
-layout: post
-title: Respond to the React
+title: "Respond to the React"
 description: "Learning my third-ish javascript framework in under a year, me likee!"
+date: 2015-01-15 12:00:00 GMT
-tags: [javascript, react, jsx, jest, socket, testing]
+tags: javascript, react, jsx, jest, socket, testing
-comments: false
----
+slug: respond-to-the-react
+...

 This is my third javascript framework I have begun to learn in under a year since graduating from [RefatorU](www.refactoru.com).
 Started the roller coaster with Angular, then traversed Backbone w/JQuery, and now the V(iew) that is [Reactjs](https://facebook.github.io/react/)!